neatodev/BmLauncher/README.md

 ## License

 This work is licensed under a
-[Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International][cc-by].
+[Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License][cc-by].

 [![CC BY 4.0][cc-by-shield]][cc-by]